 We operate in ‘the best interest of the child’.
 We draw on international best practice and we conform to the Hague Convention 1993.
 At all times we have sought to operate in accordance with the both the AAI’s & the sending country regulations for providing mediation services.
 We see our work falling into two remits:

-We are currently licensed by the Adoption Authority of Ireland to operate Adoption Programs with the Socialist Republic of Vietnam, Republic of the Philippines, Republic of India, Haiti and The People’s Republic of China [Additional Needs Program].
+We are currently licensed by the Adoption Authority of Ireland to operate Adoption Programs with the Socialist Republic of Vietnam, Republic of the Philippines, Republic of India, Haiti and The People’s Republic of China, Poland, Bulgaria, Columbia, Peru, Lithuania, Kenya.

 As well as having approval from the AAI it is necessary to be accredited in the donor country.
-HHAMA are accredited by the Socialist Republic of Vietnam and this program is open.
-We have applied for and are pending approval by the Republic of India and The People’s Republic of China.
-We are currently compiling an application to Haiti.
+HHAMA are accredited by the Socialist Republic of Vietnam, the Republic of India, The Polish central authority, The Bulgarian Ministry of Justice and The People’s Republic of China.
+We are working on a similar application with South Africa at present.

 All enquiries relating can be sent by email to firstname.lastname@example.org and we will be happy to update you on the current situation with these country’s programmes.